Bring in the Professionals

 After the Installation

 In the months following installation, you may notice some changes in your carpet.
 Most of these are normal and will not affect the carpet’s life or appearance.
-Here’s what to do as the carpet settles over time:
+Below are a few changes you may notice and some tips to address them as your carpet settles over time:

-- Sprouting – If a single tuft extends beyond the carpet’s surface, simply clip it off.
+- Sprouting: If a single tuft extends beyond the carpet’s surface, simply clip it off with scissors.
 Do not pull it out.

-- Wrinkling – If ripples occur, call your retailer.
+- Wrinkling: all your retailer if you notice wrinkles or ripples.
 It may be necessary to professionally restretch the carpet.

 If you have any additional questions, contact your retailer and/or the carpet manufacturer.